-(iii) The Real Sector Credit Crunch Equilibrium: The real asset market shuts down.
+(iii) The Credit Crunch Equilibrium: The new loan market shuts down.
 Only the financial asset market is open.
 The equilibrium price (p) is given as below (note that $\bar{\beta} = 0$, although $f_r = \frac{R}{2}$):

-$$p = \rho^ + \frac{1}{q \ G(\rho{max})} \int{\rho{min}}^{\bar{\rho}} G(\rho) d\rho.$$ (22)
+$$p = \rho^ + \frac{1}{q \ G(\rho{max})} \int{\rho{min}}^{\bar{\rho}} G(\rho) d\rho. \tag{22}$$

-For a given level of economic shock (θ_2) as q increases from 0 toward 1, the economy transitions from the Fair Pricing Equilibrium to the Price Discrimination Equilibrium, then to the Liquidity Crunch Equilibrium, and finally to the Credit Crunch Equilibrium.
-The three fire-sale equilibria are discussed in greater detail below.
+For a given level of economic shock (θ) as q increases from 0 toward 1, the economy transitions from the Fair Pricing region to the Price Discrimination region, then to the Liquidity Crunch region, and finally to the Credit Crunch region.
+The three fire-sale regions are discussed in greater detail below.

 4.7.
-Real Sector Price Discrimination Equilibrium
+Price Discrimination Equilibrium

-If q is higher than at the border of the Fair Pricing and Fire Sale Equilibrium Regions, there is enough liquidation of assets to cause the financial asset market clearing price to be lower than the fair value of $\theta_2 y_2$.
+If q is higher than at the border of the Fair Pricing and Fire Sale regions, there is enough liquidation of assets to cause the financial asset market clearing price to be lower than the fair value of θy .
 In this region, there is a fire-sale "price" effect in that as q increases, the price discount from fair value increases.
 This pricing feature is similar to the "cash-in-the-market" pricing in Gale and Allen [1994] and Allen and Gale [1998].

 The fire-sale "price" effect causes the gross return from investing in the financial asset to exceed 1.
-Cross-market arbitraging activity would then imply that the expected return from investing in the real asset must match that from investing in the financial asset.
-Consequently, the face value (equivalently, the effective interest rate) on the real asset loans would be increased to offer the same return as on the financial asset.
-We refer to this equilibrium as the Price Discrimination Equilibrium because surplus-liquidity intermediaries will divert their resources to the real asset market only if they can earn supra-normal rents, i.e., discriminate on price to ensure that they get the same return as on the financial asset.
+Cross-market arbitraging activity would then imply that the expected return from investing in new loans must match that from investing in the financial asset.
+Consequently, the face value (equivalently, the effective interest rate) on loans would increase to offer the same return as on the financial asset.
+We refer to this equilibrium as Price Discrimination because surplus-liquidity intermediaries will divert their resources to the new loan market only if they can earn supra-normal rents, i.e., discriminate on loan rate to ensure that they get the same return as on the financial asset.

-At a sufficiently high value of q, the economy transitions to the Real Sector Liquidity Crunch Region, as discussed next.
+At a sufficiently high value of q, the economy transitions to the Liquidity Crunch region, as discussed next.

 4.8.
-Real Sector Liquidity Crunch Equilibrium
+Liquidity Crunch Equilibrium

-There is a limit to which surplus-liquidity intermediaries can engage in price discrimination, by increasing the face value on the real asset loan.
+There is a limit up to which surplus-liquidity intermediaries can engage in price discrimination, by increasing the face value on new loans.
 There is an upper bound on the face value because of the moral hazard problem in the real sector.
 Borrowers, being residual cash flow claimants, expend less effort as the face value increases, as shown in Equation (1), and the asset quality suffers.
-The expected profit from lending in the real sector is, therefore, concave in the face value of the real asset loan.
-The profit-maximizing face value is $\frac{R}{2}$, and surplus-liquidity intermediaries would never find it incentive compatible to post a higher face value than $\frac{R}{2}$ because the marginal benefit from a higher face value will be lower than the marginal cost in the form of loans with lower asset quality.11 When this upper bound on the loan face value is hit due to an increase in q, the economy transitions from the Real Sector Price Discrimination Equilibrium Region to the Real Sector Liquidity Crunch Equilibrium Region.
+The expected profit from lending in the real sector is, therefore, concave in the face value of the loan.
+The profit-maximizing face value is $\frac{R}{2}$, and surplus-liquidity intermediaries would never find it incentive compatible to post a higher face value than $\frac{R}{2}$ because the marginal benefit from a higher face value will be lower than the marginal cost in the form of loans with lower asset quality.12 When this upper bound on the loan face value is hit due to an increase in q, the economy transitions from Price Discrimination region to Liquidity Crunch.